thepooyan/Documentation/Documentation/Obsidian/0Obsidian.md

 you can drag and drop images

-ctrl + Enter for checklists
+alt + l for checklists